kikeprime/KH-Save-Editor/README.md

     - Player Script and Player Pawn

 # Documentation
-For now, kh1_src/kh1.py and kh2_src/kh2.py double as save file documentations for the respective games.
+For now, `kh1_src/kh1.py` and `kh2_src/kh2.py` double as save file documentations for the respective games.
 It's another long term goal to create user-friendly documentations.
+The repo's wiki is created for that user-friendly documentation but is nowhere near from being up-to-date.

 # Known issues
 - It's heavily work in progress so expect issues.